assimp/assimp/samples/glut/README-win32.txt

        Specifically, the "window manager" in Win32 uses a "click to focus" policy.
 That is, in order for a window to receive focus, a mouse button must be clicked in it.
-Likewise, in order for a window to loose focus, a mouse button must be clicked outside the window (or in another window).
+Likewise, in order for a window to lose focus, a mouse button must be clicked outside the window (or in another window).
        Therefore, the Enter and Leave notification provided by GLUT may behave differently in the Win32 and in X11 versions.